Education in the United States: Content knowledge

 There is debate over which subjects should receive the most focus, with astronomy and geography among those cited as not being taught enough in schools.
-A major criticism of American educational curricula is that it overemphasizes math and reading skills without providing the content knowledge needed to understand the texts used to teach the latter.
+A major criticism of American educational curricula is that it overemphasizes mathematical and reading skills without providing the content knowledge needed to understand the texts used to teach the latter.
 Poor students are more likely to lack said content knowledge, which contributes to the achievement gap in the United States.

-Literacy

-Reading skills are typically taught using a "three cues" system based on identifying meaning, sentence structure, and visual information such as the first letter in a word.
-This method has been criticized by psychologists such as Timothy Shanahan for lacking a basis is scientific evidence, citing studies that find that good readers look at all the letters in a word.
-According to J. Richard Gentry, teachers draw insufficient attention to spelling.
-Spelling is itself frequently taught in a confusing manner, such as with reading prompts that may use words that are above grade level.

-Emphasis on English-language education
+English-language education

-Schools in the 50 states, the District of Columbia, the U.S. Virgin Islands, Guam, and the Northern Mariana Islands, teach primarily in English, with the exception of specialized language immersion programs.
+Schools in the 50 states, Washington, D.C., the U.S. Virgin Islands, Guam, and the Northern Mariana Islands teach primarily in English, with the exception of specialized language immersion programs.

 In 2015, 584,000 students in Puerto Rico were taught in Spanish, their native language.

 The Native American Cherokee Nation instigated a 10-year language preservation plan that involved growing new fluent speakers of the Cherokee language from childhood on up through school immersion programs as well as a collaborative community effort to continue to use the language at home.